FaceGym Faceshot review: This electric microneedling device delivers all the glow

 FaceGym Faceshot Electric Microneedling Device pricing and availability

-FaceGym Faceshot comes with three 0.07 fl oz amber-colored glass ampoules (filled with vitamin F and glycolic acid serum) and three single-use, individually packaged, twelve-pin, 0.25 mm medical-grade stainless steel microneedle cartridges.
+FaceGym Faceshot comes with three 0.07 fluid ounce amber-colored glass ampoules (filled with vitamin F and glycolic acid serum) and three single-use, individually packaged, twelve-pin, 0.25 millimeter medical-grade stainless steel microneedle cartridges.

 FaceGym Faceshot Electric Microneedling Device technology